starrzycat/Yuki/README.md

 This README is left (mostly) unedited for archival purposes.
+This version of Yuki was worked on during 2017-2020.
-The code hasn't been touched since around 2020 and is likely very broken.
+The project hasn't been touched since around 2020 and is likely very broken.

 -----